yarikoptic/numfocus.org/content/sponsors/microsoft.rst

 |microsoft|

-Microsoft is awesome, but they need to give us some copy.
+Microsoft is a proud sponsor of NumFOCUS and IPython.

 .. |microsoft| image:: |filename|/images/MSFT_logo_Web.jpg